andypotatohy/roast/README.md

     roast_target([],'MNI152leadField',[-48 -8 50;48 -8 50],'orient',[1 1 1;-1 -1 -1],'optType','wls-l1','k',0.002)

-Same as [Example 30](#example-30), but with customized orientation at the two target locations.
+Same as [Example 30](#example-30), but with customized orientations at the two target locations.

 #### Example 32